libris/lxlviewer/.github/pull_request_template.md

 ## Checklist:
-- [ ] I have added tests for new features.
+- [ ] I have added tests for new features
-- [ ] I have updated the changelog.
+- [ ] I have updated the changelog

 ## Description